BagToad/Zendesk-Link-Collector/README.md

 ## Configuration
 Access the configuration page to set link regex patterns you would like to aggregate from tickets.

-You can download [a sample JSON file](./samples/link-patterns.json) as a starter.
-You can import it from the configuration page.
+Some default link patterns will be available when you install the extension.
+You can also download [a sample JSON file containing the default patterns](./samples/link-patterns.json) to import from the configuration page.

 ### Google Chrome and Firefox